openpnp/openpnp/CharmHigh-CHMT36VA.md

 See https://github.com/openpnp/openpnp/tree/feature/chmt36va/src/main/java/org/openpnp/machine/chmt36va for the latest source code.

+# Testing

+**WARNING** The code is currently in alpha testing. **IT MAY BREAK YOUR MACHINE**.
+Running the current code is only recommended for people with experience with OpenPnP and who are willing to potentially destroy your machine.

+To be clear: **This code might permanently damage your machine, and your warranty is likely to be voided.
+I accept no responsibility for any damage you cause.
+Proceed at your own risk!**

+To run the CHMT36VA driver in OpenPnP, follow these basic instructions:

+1. Connect your CHMT36VA to your OpenPnP computer using the supplied USB cables.
+There are two - one for the camera, and one for the serial port.
+2. Download and install the test branch of OpenPnP from http://openpnp.org/test-downloads/.
+3. Start OpenPnP once, and then exit.
+This creates your .openpnp configuration directory.
+See https://github.com/openpnp/openpnp/wiki/FAQ#where-are-configuration-and-log-files-located to find the location.
+You'll need it for the next step.
+4. Copy your CharmHigh supplied `LICENSE.smt` file to your configuration directory.
+Note, make sure to COPY and not move the file.
+Always keep a backup!
+5. Start OpenPnP again and begin to work through the [[Setup and Calibration]] Guide.
+When you reach the point where you need to select a driver, choose the `CHMT36VADriver`.
+You will be prompted to restart.
+6. Go to Machine Setup -> Driver -> CHMT36VADriver -> Communications.
+7. Select your Port, Baud: 115200, Parity: None, Data Bits: Eight, Stop Bits: One and pretty Apply.
+8. Click the green OpenPnP power button.
+The machine should reset and beep.
+9. Click the Home button to home the machine.
+10. Read the Warnings and Things to Try sections before doing anything else.

+## Warnings

+* Z and Rotation are not working yet.
+* No machine extents or limits are enforced, you can easily crash the head of the machine and cause permanent damage.
+Be careful and cautious!
+* Don't allow the drag pin to be extended for more than a few seconds at a time or it may overheat and be damaged.

+## Things to Try

+* Jog the machine in X/Y using the jog buttons.
+* Add a [Top Camera](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Top-Camera-Setup) and perform camera calibration.
+Try camera jogging.
+* Visit the Actuators panel and try the various Actuators.
+You can select different cameras, turn lights on and off, extend the drag pin, turn the pump on and off, turn on nozzle 1 and nozzle 2 vacuum, etc.

 # Machine Overview

 The CHMT36VA is a desktop pick and place machine.
 It has an internal controller but requires an external PC to run.